LeoMcBills/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that changes the group owner to school for the file hello

 A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.

+A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.